elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

   Finally, if `:noop` is given to `:compile` nothing is done.

+### 5.1 Repeatability

+An important feature in any dependency management tool is repeatability.
+For this reason, when you first get your dependencies, Mix will create a file called `mix.lock`, which contains information about in which reference each dependency is checked out.

+When another developer gets a copy of the same project, Mix will checkout exactly the same references, ensuring other developers can "repeat" the same setup.

+Locks is automatically updated when `deps.update` is called and can be removed when `deps.unlock` is called.

+### 5.2 Tasks

-Finally, Elixir has many tasks to manage such dependencies:
+Elixir has many tasks to manage such dependencies:

 * `mix deps` - List all dependencies and their status;
 * `mix deps.get` - Get all unavailable dependencies;
 * `mix deps.compile` - Compile dependencies;
 * `mix deps.update` - Update dependencies;
-* `mix deps.clean` - Remove dependencies
+* `mix deps.clean` - Remove dependencies files;
+* `mix deps.unlock` - Remove all or specific locks;

 Use `mix help` to get more information.